run-llama/chat-ui/README.md

 The `code.css` file uses the `atom-one-dark` theme from highlight.js by default.
 There are a lot of others to choose from: https://highlightjs.org/demo
 You can use any of them by copying [their CSS](https://github.com/highlightjs/highlight.js/tree/main/src/styles/) to your project and importing it.

+## Mermaid support
+When the LLM generates mermaid markdown, the chat ui can optionally render the SVG of the mermaid graph.
+This requires the project to add the mermaid library (`pnpm add mermaid`)

 ## Example

 See the [example app](https://github.com/run-llama/chat-ui/blob/main/apps/web/README.md) for a complete example.
 The generate a full-featured project to